Graph Neural Network for Traffic Forecasting: A Survey: Graphs and Graph Neural Networks

 Various graph structures are used to model traffic forecasting problems depending on both the forecasting problem-type and the traffic datasets available.
 These graphs can be pre-defined static graphs, or dynamic graphs continuously learned from the data.
 The static graphs can be divided into two types, namely, natural graphs and similarity graphs.
 Natural graphs are based on a real-world transportation system, e.g. the road network or subway system; whereas similarity graphs are based solely on the similarity between different node attributes where nodes may be virtual stations or regions.

-We categorize the existing traffic graphs into the same three levels used in Section~\ref{sec:problems}, namely, road-level, region-level and station-level graphs, as shown in the examples in Figures~\ref{fig:pems}, ~\ref{fig:manhataan}, and ~\ref{fig:beijing}, respectively.
+We categorize the existing traffic graphs into the same three levels used in Section~\ref{sec:problems}, namely, road-level, region-level and station-level graphs.

 \textit{Road-level graphs}.
 These include \textit{sensor graphs}, \textit{road segment graphs}, \textit{road intersection graphs}, and \textit{road lane graphs}.
 Sensor graphs are based on traffic sensor data (e.g. the PeMS dataset) where each sensor is a node, and the edges are road connections.
 The other three graphs are based on road networks with the nodes formed by road segments, road intersections, and road lanes, respectively.
+The real-world case and example of road-level graphs are shown in Figure~\ref{fig:graphs-road}.
+In some cases, road-level graphs are the most suitable format, e.g., when vehicles can move only through pre-defined roads.

 \textit{Region-level graphs}.
 These include \textit{irregular region graphs}, \textit{regular region graphs}, and \textit{OD graphs}.
 In both irregular and regular region graphs the nodes are regions of the city.
 Regular region graphs, which have grid-based partitioning, are listed separately because of their natural connection to previous widely used grid-based forecasting using CNNs, in which the grids may be seen as image pixels.
 Irregular region graphs include all other partitioning approaches, e.g. road based, or zip code based~\cite{ke2019predicting}.
 In the OD graph, the nodes are origin region - destination region pairs.
-In these graphs, the edges are usually defined with a spatial neighborhood or other similarities.
+In these graphs, the edges are usually defined with a spatial neighborhood or other similarities, e.g., functional similarity derived from point-of-interests (PoI) data.
+The real-world case and example of region-level graphs are shown in Figure~\ref{fig:graphs-region}.